GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex9_refining_bins.md

 ##### Export `VizBin` clusters

 First, for each `VizBin` cluster, select the area around the cluster (via multiple left-clicks around the cluster), right-click, 'Selection', 'Export'.
 Save this output as `cluster_1.fna`.
+Try this for one or two clusters.
 In practice, we would do this for each `VizBin` cluster, saving each as a new `cluster_n.fna` file.

 ...